Why is it that squirrels prefer nuts with the shell on instead of off?

 Does anyone know what other song sounds just like that part?

 There is a compound that is used to hold some of the components in a CFL in place.
-It starts out as a soft paste and hardens quite solid.
+It starts out as a soft paste and hardens quite solid and seems very much like ceramic.
 I have been looking for a good compound like this, but most either take too long or do not harden enough.
 What is this compound?

 The DVD of the 1924 film Das Wachsfigurenkabinett (English title is Waxworks) has some bonus videos, in which there is a song that sounds very familiar, but I cannot identify it.
 I’m fairly sure that it is a piece of classical music, but I don’t know which, or who the composer is.